Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 > `OSA_AAD_ID` is the `appId` value from the previous command in Step 2.

 > To get the tenant ID of your current subscription you can run the following command `az account list`

+> To successfully use AAD application to login into the cluster, you will need to configure API permissions.
+For more details check [AAD application configuration](#aad-application-configuration)

 After several minutes, the command completes and returns JSON-formatted information about the cluster.